farshi/mesos-cicd/README.md

 I want to use [Apahce Mesos](http://http://mesos.apache.org/), Marathon and  Jenkins to implement full Continuous Integration and Continuous Delivery (CI/CD)
 ##Installing specific version of docker and docker-compose in ubuntu

-Sometime we need to install down graded version of docker and docker-compose , for example Apache Mesos currently does not work with docker latest version (1.8.1 - when I a writing this guide) and I need to install docker 1.6.2 to sort it out.
+Sometime we need to install down graded version of docker and docker-compose , for example Apache Mesos currently does not work with docker latest version (1.8.1 - when I a writing this guide) and I need to install docker 1.6.2 to sort it out and alse docker-composer 1.3..

+###Installing docker
 Download the repository key by running this command:

 ```shell